14 Focused Assessment- Musculoskeletal System/Mobility

 Assess strength on dorsiflexion

-6. Evaluate patient’s ability to sit up before standing, and to stand before walking, and then assess walking ability.
+6. Evaluate patient’s ability to sit up before standing.

 Patient position prior to standing